AbuBudgie/harmless.exe/README.md

 The outcome should be a fully functional ransomware executable that can be used on any Linux environment computer.

-Once executed, the ransomware should encrypt all of the computer's important files and subsequently present a message to the user to fulfill a specific requirement.
+Once executed, the ransomware should encrypt the computer's important files and subsequently present a message to the user to fulfill a specific requirement.

 Upon fulfillment of said requirement and its detection, the user will be given a code to decrypt all of the information.